-He Belongs To The Streets: A Look Back At Lori Harvey And Future’s Twitter-Melting Love Affair
+He Belongs To The Streets: A Timeline Of Lori Harvey And Future’s Twitter-Melting Love Affair

 A Timeline Of Future And Lori Harvey's Relationship

-He Belongs To The Streets: A Look Back At Lori Harvey And Future’s Twitter-Melting Love Affair
+He Belongs To The Streets: A Timeline Of Lori Harvey And Future’s Twitter-Melting Love Affair

 So things may be over between Lori Harvey and Future.
 As we reported earlier: